sdurancflt/MicroTimestampConverter/README.md

             "transforms.timesmod.type": "org.apache.kafka.connect.transforms.TimestampConverter$Value"}'
 ```

-We get for the message in the topic as we wanted to reproduce:
+We get the problematic message in the topic we wanted to reproduce:

 ```json
 {